Jim Steinman: 1990s

 Steinman provided lyrics for Andrew Lloyd Webber's musical Whistle Down the Wind, which opened in Washington, D.C. in December 1996.
 However, it received poor reviews and the Broadway run, scheduled for the following April, was cancelled.
 A reworked and more successful West End production opened at the Aldwych Theatre on July 1, 1998.
 In addition to a full-length cast album for the London production, an album was released of well-known performers singing pop versions of the songs from the show.
-This album was produced by Steinman, as usual with Steven Rinkoff.
-Those performers include Tom Jones, Tina Arena, Boyzone, Elaine Paige, Donny Osmond, The Everly Brothers, Meat Loaf, Boy George, Sounds of Blackness, Bonnie Tyler, Michael Ball, and Lottie Mayor.
+This album was produced by Steinman with Rinkoff.
+Those performers included Tom Jones, Tina Arena, Boyzone, Elaine Paige, Donny Osmond, The Everly Brothers, Meat Loaf, Boy George, Sounds of Blackness, Bonnie Tyler, Michael Ball, and Lottie Mayor.
 One track, "No Matter What" performed by Boyzone, reached the peak position on the pop charts in many countries.
 The same track appeared on a Boyzone album and their greatest hits album.
 As of 2019, Boyzone's 1998 recording of "No Matter What" is the most recent new song or project written at least in part by Steinman, or to contain any new work of his at all, to achieve major, chart-topping success.
 The track "Whistle Down the Wind", performed by Tina Arena, from the same album, also had some chart success.
 There was also a single released in the UK for charity, of children from Red Hill Primary School and Sylvia Young Theatre School performing "When Children Rule The World".
 The singers were named the Red Hill Children, and the single peaked at No. 40 on the UK singles chart.

 Tanz der Vampire (Dance of the Vampires), opened in Vienna, Austria on October 4, 1997.
 The show was adapted from Roman Polanski's movie The Fearless Vampire Killers (1967), and initially directed by Polanski himself.
 It won six International musical awards, at the International Musical Award Germany (IMAGE 1998), in Düsseldorf.
 There have been translated productions of Tanz der Vampire in Estonia, Poland, Finland, Hungary and Japan.
 Many of the various productions of Tanz der Vampire have had cast recordings released, some of them produced by Steinman, along with other co-producers.
 Like much of Steinman's work, the show includes adaptation (or, recycling) of material Steinman had released before.
 This includes the song "Total Eclipse of the Heart", the melody of "Objects in the Rear View Mirror May Appear Closer than They Are", and many other parts of earlier works.